Javier signs on

 1992 – We were held to a goalless draw at Anfield by Southampton.

-Future red Steven Caulker bagged his first goal for England Under-21’s in their 4-0 European Championships qualifying defeat of Belgium at the Riverside Stadium.
+Future red Steven Caulker bagged his first goal for England Under-21’s, with future red Alex Oxlade-Chamberlain also on target while winning his last cap at this level in their 4-0 European Championships qualifying defeat of Belgium at the Riverside Stadium.
 Jordan Henderson skippered a side that also included Martin Kelly and Jonjo Shelvey.
 Ex-red Gary Mackay-Steven won his first cap at the same level that day as Scotland were held to a goalless draw by the Netherlands in another qualifier at St. Mirren Park, with Danny Wilson also in action.

-Ex-reds Milan Baroš and Harry Kewell both scored for their countries, with Charlie Adam, Craig Bellamy, Stewart Downing, Steven Gerrard, Dirk Kuyt, Maxi Rodríguez, Martin Škrtel, Luis Suárez, future reds Joe Allen and Simon Mignolet, and ex-reds Xabi Alonso, Álvaro Arbeloa, Alou Diarra, Milan Jovanović, Robbie Keane, Javier Mascherano, Raúl Meireles, Nikolay Mihaylov, Christian Poulsen, John Arne Riise and Andriy Voronin also playing for their countries that day, as John Toshack took charge of FYR Macedonia.
+Xherdan Shaqiri bagged his last senior goal for Switzerland while with Basel, as Lionel Messi scored a hat-trick in Argentina’s 3-1 win in Bern.
+Ex-reds Milan Baroš and Harry Kewell both also scored for their countries, with Charlie Adam, Craig Bellamy, Stewart Downing, Steven Gerrard, Dirk Kuyt, Maxi Rodríguez, Martin Škrtel, Luis Suárez, future reds Joe Allen, Simon Mignolet, James Milner and Mohamed Salah, and ex-reds Xabi Alonso, Álvaro Arbeloa, Alou Diarra, Milan Jovanović, Robbie Keane, Javier Mascherano, Raúl Meireles, Nikolay Mihaylov, Christian Poulsen, John Arne Riise and Andriy Voronin also playing for their countries that day, as John Toshack took charge of FYR Macedonia.

 Other international reds